Medicare and Other Health Insurance

 Finally, SeniorCare can coordinate with a Part D plan to lower your costs in the “donut hole” as long as your monthly income isn’t more than about $2,334 if single or $3,146 if married.
 Even in the levels of SeniorCare where you would have a deductible to pay before getting the reduced rates of $5 for generics or $15 for brand names, what you pay toward your drugs in the Part D plan can count toward your SeniorCare deductible.
 As long as the pharmacist bills both Part D and SeniorCare, SeniorCare will provide coverage secondary to your Part D plan once you have met your SeniorCare deductible by what you have paid for your Part D copayments.

 Medicare and Family Care or Other Long-Term Care Programs

 If you enroll in one of the programs Wisconsin has that provides community services for those who would otherwise need nursing home care, there may be important changes to your prescription drug coverage.
 You cannot stay on SeniorCare if you are on it.
 You will need to join a Part D plan (or get coverage as part of your program).
-As of 2012 you will have $0 copays for your drugs that are covered by your Part D Plan.
-An excellent resource to understand the Medicare considerations and implications of enrolling in Family Care is now available on the Web as resource memo (RS 12-03): Family Care and Medicare - What You Should Know (along with all of the attachments).
+2014 will be the third year in which all Family Care members at a nursing home level of care with Part D coverage should have no cost-sharing (no copayment or coinsurance) for drugs covered by their Part D plans.
+An excellent resource to understand the Medicare considerations and implications of enrolling in Family Care is now available on the Web as resource memo (RS 13-04): Family Care and Medicare - What You Should Know for 2014 (along with all of the attachments).